Call 877-558-2557

 Call when the cooler keeps running but the house stays hot.

-Not-cooling problems usually get worse during peak heat.
+Cooling problems usually get worse during peak heat.
 A quick call can help you explain the symptom and ask what service makes sense.

 • The cooler leaks, smells musty, rattles, or trips power